Agsu (city): History

-The name of the city existing in the 18th century was frequently shown as Agsu deriving from "Agsuchay".
+The name of the city in the 18th century was frequently shown as Agsu deriving from "Agsuchay".

 "Ruined city" – ruins of the Agsu city of the memory of the 18th century is located in the north of Agsu city.

 S. Bronevski noted that the city was fenced with fortress walls, with a trench dug outside them.
 The castle had quadrangle and round towers.
 The lower parts of the houses consisted of basements and the upper parts of the dwellings tumbled down onto these basements.
 Holes are the remainders of the basements and houses.
 The dwelling buildings were erected very close to each other.
 The streets were narrow and transport with wagons was not possible.
 Though the central streets were comparatively wide.